Kuehle/mate-detection-evaluation/README.md

 ## Arguments

 ```
+* --always -a =
+    if set, the success/fail script will be run each time
+    the script is run.
+Otherwise the scripts will only be
+    run when the state changes (looking at the log file)

 * --fail -f =
     path to a script that will be executed if mate is NOT
     available